ercinkoca/SpringMVC-Demo/README.md

 # springMVC-Demo
-This application has written with Spring MVC framework.
+This application has written with Spring MVC framework and MySQL.
 It is a small application that makes Database CRUD operations.